stefanhansatos/gitpitch-template/what/PITCHME.md

 ---
 ### Context Functions

-- Functions which can associate potentially anything <br>    to a certain kind of binary structure |
+- Functions which can associate anything <br>    to a certain kind of binary structure |
 - The binary structure consists of two parts |
     - one represents information
     - one represents relevance or interest